 #Haters is the short film first developed through interviews and workshops with Hackney residents in response to a real incident involving a young resident from Caribbean background and a business owner from White British background.

-Since 2015 #Haters tours secondary schools, colleges, and youth centres as part of our Creative Debate programmes to spark conversations amongst young people about issues of cultural identity, media representation, the influence of social media into our daily life and to prompt strategic thinking about their active role as citizens.
+Since 2015 #Haters tours secondary schools, colleges, and youth centres as part of our Creative Debate programmes to spark conversations amongst young people in Year 10 and above about issues of knife crime, cultural identity, media representation, the influence of social media into our daily life and to prompt strategic thinking about their active role as citizens.

 Watch: #Haters film teaser